Understand and Overcome Emotional Dependency

 At its core, emotional dependency is a strategy to avoid facing the uncertainty of standing alone.

-When your emotional stability becomes strongly tied to another person's presence, approval, or attention, separation begins to feel threatening.
-Distance, ambiguity, or changes in the relationship create uncertainty about whether your needs will continue to be met.
+If your emotional stability is strongly tied to another person's presence, approval, or attention, separation feels threatening.
+Distance, ambiguity, or changes in the relationship creates uncertainty about whether your needs will continue to be met.

-At a time when your support system was limited — because of your age, dependence on others, emotional immaturity, difficult circumstances, or lack of coping skills — those possibilities could have felt genuinely threatening: "What if I'm left alone?".
+At a time when your support system was limited — because of your age, dependence on others, emotional immaturity, difficult circumstances, or lack of coping skills — the question "What if I'm left alone?" could have felt genuinely threatening.

 The goal of the pattern was to keep you within a range of outcomes your nervous system believed it had the resources to navigate.
 Without sufficient trust in your ability to regulate yourself and meet your needs independently, your nervous system chose to preserve continuity rather than risk distance.
-It did so through closeness and reassurance seeking...anything that reduced the possibility of disruption, overwhelm, rejection, loss, or change that separation might brought.
+It did so through closeness and reassurance seeking - anything that reduced the possibility of disruption, overwhelm, rejection, loss, or change that separation might have brought.

-Like all protective patterns, emotional dependency developed as an attempt to solve a real problem with the resources available at the time.
+Like all protective patterns, emotional dependency developed as an attempt to solve a real problem with your available capacities and resources at the time.
 It created a greater sense of predictability and safety in situations where the consequences of distance felt too uncertain, too overwhelming, or too difficult to navigate.

 Immediate Relief but Delayed Consequences